 Is the Test of English as a Foreign Language (TOEFL) required for all international students?

 An official Test of English as a Foreign Language (TOEFL) score is required for nonnative speakers of English.
-The minimum score for admission is 79 for the internet-based test.
+Last year’s average was 95 for the internet-based test.
 This requirement is waived for those who have received a post-secondary degree from an institution where the medium language of instruction is English and is located in a country that English is the primary language.
 Please note that participating in correspondence or online courses does not satisfy this requirement.
 In lieu of the TOEFL we also accept International English Language Testing System (IELTS) score, applicants should have at least an 6.5 for the IELTS.

 Do you provide financial support to students in this program?